 This hundred year old theatre has a strong presence on the London circuit and is Britain’s leading black theatre.
 It presents a diverse mixture of comedy, drama, dance and opera throughout the year.

-Chelsea Football Club is a professional football club based in Fulham, London, UK that competes in the English Premier League, of which they are reigning champions.
-Founded in 1905, the club’s home ground since then has been Stamford Bridge.
+Crystal Palace Football Club is a professional football club based in Selhurst, London, that plays in the Premier League, the top tier of English football.